Pragyat-Nikunj/Employee-management-system/README.md

 # Employee Management System (EMS)

 A modern Employee Management System built with **React** and **Vite**.
-This project provides a responsive web interface for managing employees and their tasks, including adding and viewing their associated tasks.
+This project provides a responsive web interface for managing employees and their tasks, including adding and viewing their associated tasks and you can also add employees.
 The employees are allowed to mark a task as completed or failed.
 The application is designed for scalability and maintainability, following best practices in React development.

 ## Live Demo